KidCare-Capstone-Project/MobileDev_Apps/README.md

 - Retrofit and OkHttp for reliable API integration in retrieving nutritional and health information data.

-- Camera to allow users to upload photos of their child's development and compare them with standard growth data.
+- Camera to allow users to upload photos to ai generative gemini to ask for specifications.

-**Case:**

-In its implementation, the KID CARE application helps health workers and parents in overcoming the problem of stunting.
-For example, a mother in a remote area can use this application to monitor the development of her child's weight and height.
-Based on the inputted data, the application will provide a warning if there are indications of stunting in the child and provide recommendations for appropriate diet and nutrition patterns.
+**Case:** In its implementation, the KID CARE application helps health workers and parents in overcoming stunting problems.
+For example, a mother in a remote area can use this application to monitor her child's weight and height development.
+Based on the inputted data, the application will provide a warning if there are indications of stunting in children and provide recommendations for appropriate diet and nutrition patterns.

-The team will focus on developing and testing the following features:

-- Growth Monitoring and Analysis: Routinely monitor children's height, weight, and head circumference and compare them with WHO standard data.
+The team will focus on developing and testing the following features: - Growth Monitoring and Analysis: Monitor children's height, weight, and head circumference regularly and compare them with existing data.

 - Nutrition and Health Education: Provide educational content for parents about the importance of balanced nutrition and child health care.

 - Notifications and Reminders: Provide reminders for routine health checks and vaccinations according to the child's age.

-- Data Visualization: Displays child development graphs in an easy-to-understand manner, making it easier to monitor.
+- Data Visualization: Displays child development graphs in an easy-to-understand way, making it easier to monitor.

-- This application is expected to be an innovative solution that can help the government and society in reducing stunting rates and supporting the creation of a healthy and intelligent generation in Indonesia.
+- This application is expected to be an innovative solution that can help the government and society in reducing stunting rates and supporting the creation of a healthy and intelligent generation of Indonesia.

 ## Screenshots
 <p align="center">